ftodoric/cgl-svelte/README.md

 npm run dev -- --open
 ```

-All ideas, enhancements, and bugs are specified and discussed using GitHub issues.
+All new ideas, enhancements, and bugs are specified and discussed using GitHub issues.

 ## Building